Joystream/communications/blog/rome-incentives/README.md

 Payouts will be made every Monday at ~11:00GMT.

-A detailed guide to setting up the node [can be found here](https://github.com/Joystream/helpdesk/tree/master/roles/storage-providers).

 Validators
 ----------

 ![](Validators.png)

-<i>Compete for $50 per week</i>
+<i>Compete for $100 per week</i>

 In proof of stake systems, block producers, or `Validators`, are typically paid a fixed amount for each block produced.
-For Rome, the payout pool will remain the same at `$50` per week shared between all `Validators` on the network.
+For Rome, the payout pool will remain the same at `$100` per week shared between all `Validators` on the network.

 ```
 blocktime = 6
-weekly_reward = 5000
+weekly_reward = 10000
 seconds_in_week = 60*60*24*7

 blockreward = (weekly_reward * blocktime)/seconds_in_week